MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="partial_sort"></a> `partial_sort`

-Arranges a specified number of the smaller elements in a range into a nondescending order or according to an ordering criterion specified by a binary predicate.
+Arranges a specified number of the smaller elements in a range into a nondescending order.
+A binary predicate may supply an ordering criterion.

 ```cpp
 template<class RandomAccessIterator>